-Steven practises in the area of insolvency and bankruptcy law and, more generally, in the area of creditors' and debtors' rights.
-He has developed an active practice focused on asset based lending in financial crisis situations.
-He has strong ties in the financial sector and acts as counsel for banks and other financial institutions.
-He has advised creditors, trustees in bankruptcy, receivers, landlords, municipalities, trade suppliers and debtors in all aspects of insolvency law, including bankruptcy, proposals, reorganizations, enforcement of security, and in protecting rights outside of insolvency proceedings.
+Steven practises in the area of financial services and primarily in bankruptcy and insolvency.
+He has strong ties in the financial sector and acts as counsel for many of the Canadian Schedule I banks and other financial institutions.
+He has also had the opportunity to represent several U.S. private equity investors concerning their positions in various Canadian insolvencies and restructurings.
+In addition, he acts on behalf of many of the well-known professional advisory firms in their roles as monitors, trustees in bankruptcy and receivers.
+He advises landlords, municipalities, trade suppliers and debtors in all aspects of insolvency law, including bankruptcy, proposals, reorganizations, enforcement of security, and in protecting rights outside of insolvency proceedings.

-Steven has acted on several major Canadian corporate restructurings.
-During the mid- to late-1990s, Steven practised in the field of corporate/commercial litigation where he litigated a wide range of cases of a sophisticated commercial nature including cases involving insolvency and restructuring, securities issues, shareholder disputes and criminal rates of interest, among others.
+Steven previously practised in the field of corporate/commercial litigation where he litigated a wide range of cases of a sophisticated commercial nature, including cases involving insolvency and restructuring, securities issues, shareholder disputes and criminal rates of interest, among others.

 Recommended by Chambers Global: The World's Leading Lawyers for Business as a top practitioner in Restructuring/Insolvency (Canada)